BryanApellanes/bam.data.objects/bam.data.objects/README.md

 ## Loading

-When an object is loaded
+When an object is loaded the ObjectKey is used to identify the object to load.

+## Searching

+When objects are searched an ObjectSearch is used to provide search criteria for objects to load.